-As if this isn’t a big enough conundrum for me on an normal day, throw a Halloween race in to the mix and more than once I’ve found myself having a major melt down a day before when I realized I didn’t know what to wear!
+As if what to wear for a half marathon isn’t a big enough conundrum for me on an normal day, throw a Halloween race in to the mix and more than once I’ve found myself having a major melt down a day before when I realized I didn’t know what to wear!

-Luckily for you, my chafing, ouches and last minute issues have resulted in some great tips!
+Luckily for you, my chafing, ouchies and last minute issues have resulted in some great tips!
 A running costume needs to truly be thought out to ensure you have FUN and feel good.